fullstack-hy2020/fullstack-hy2020.github.io/src/content/11/en/part11e.md

 2. Now make a group on telegram, say "My CI-CD Notifications" using your personal telegram account on mobile app or desktop web app of telegram.
 After that you'll be prompted to add users, just enter your bot's username there(e.g., `@my_responsible_bot1`) to add bot to the group.

 Any bot needs a `chat id` to send any sort of message to a user, group or channel.
 In telegram, `chat id` is a unique identifier for any user/group/channel and our bot will use it to send message to the group we just created.
-Since we added our bot to the group, the backend api of telegram has recorded the event for it and we can see that event's details to fetch the `chat id` our group.
+Since we added our bot to the group, the backend api of telegram has recorded the event for it and we can see that event's details to fetch the `chat id` of our group.

-3. Now browse `https://api.telegram.org/bot<BOT_TOKEN>/getUpdates` to view the event log for our bot, and look for something `title: "My CI-CD Notifications"` you'll notice there is the `id` for the group.
+3. Now browse `https://api.telegram.org/bot<BOT_TOKEN>/getUpdates` to view the event log of our bot, and look for something `title: "My CI-CD Notifications"` you'll notice there is the `id` for the group in there too.
 That is our `chat id` for the group, it looks something like `-123456789`.

 4. Add two secrets to github repo i.e., `TELEGRAM_TO` and `TELEGRAM_TOKEN` by navigating to `Settings > Secrets > New Repository Secret` in your github repo.

 5. Create a new workflow file say `TelegramNotifcation.yml` and add a job using [actions/telegram-message-notify](https://github.com/marketplace/actions/telegram-message-notify) github action and try if the messages are delivered to your telegram group.
-Tip: You can default message which includes basic log of the workflow event by omitting the `args` from the job's definition.
+Tip: You can have a default message which includes basic log of the workflow event simply by omitting the `args` from the [actions/telegram-message-notify](https://github.com/marketplace/actions/telegram-message-notify) job's definition.

-#### 11.19B: Deliver worflow related messsage directly to user/client's account:
+#### 11.19B: Deliver worflow related messsage directly to user/client's telegram account:

-Add another step to your job in existing `TelegramNotifcation.yml` workflow file to deliver message directly to you by using `chat id` associated with your account for `TELEGRAM_TO_ME` secret.
+Add another step to your job in existing `TelegramNotifcation.yml` workflow file to deliver message directly to yourself by using `chat id` associated with your own account, set another secret for that say `TELEGRAM_TO_ME` secret.

 Tip: You can get the `chat id` of your personal telegram account by sending a "Hello" message to `@userinfobot` simply.